FullerHorizons/FH-LEDGER/README.md

-# Fuller Horizons Invoice Creation System
+# Fuller Horizons Ledger System

 A Next.js application for creating and managing invoices and expense entries with Google OAuth authentication and Notion database integration.